gomorpheus/morpheus-apidoc/source/includes/_apps.md

 # Apps

-Apps are groupings of intances that are linked together to form a full application stack.
+Apps are groupings of instances that are linked together to form a full application stack.
 They can be created with existing templates or new templates, as well as from existing instances.

+> **Current API support is limited to adding existing instances to an app**

 ## Get All Apps